CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/gateway-service-installation.md

 ## Installation

 1. To install CompuTec Gateway Service, download and run its installation file.
-For version 1.2.0.14 version, you can download it [here]Download.<!-- TODO: Link -->.
+For version 1.2.0.14 version, you can download it [here](https://learn.computec.one/docs/labels/releases/download#computec-gateway).
 2. Once the installation is complete, the Gateway Service service will start automatically.

     ![Proxy setup](./media/gateway-service-installation/proxy-setup.webp)